projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

    default.
 Adding a MMIO handler for a hypervisor emulated device needs to first remove its MMIO range from EPT mapping.

--  For UOS, EPT only maps its system RAM to the UOS, which means UOS will trap all MMIO access by default.
+-  For User VM, EPT only maps its system RAM to the User VM, which means User VM will trap all MMIO access by default.
 Adding a MMIO handler for a hypervisor emulated device does not need to change its EPT mapping.
    If the trapped MMIO access does not fall into a hypervisor